 Folk dance is important because it keeps the culture alive.
 There can be no better way of expressing the ebbs and flows of life than folk dance.

 Can you tell us where we have headed on cultural grounds in this digital era?
-Today, everything is on a fingertip except for the bare truth of life.
-Do you remember when you have read, heard, or seen something valuable about our culture last time?
+Today, everything is at a fingertip except for the bare truth of life.
+Do you remember when you read, heard, or saw something valuable about our culture last time?
 Can’t remember?

 Well, tribal and folk dances of India fill this gap.
-They revive ancient culture in the time when people live and breathe YouTube.
-In a real sense, tribal and folk dances of India not only provide a comprehensive insight into culture & tradition but also act as a thread connecting past and future generation together.
+They revived ancient culture in the time when people lived and breathed YouTube.
+In a real sense, the tribal and folk dances of India not only provide a comprehensive insight into culture & tradition but also act as a thread connecting past and future generations together.

 WHAT ARE TRIBAL & FOLK DANCE CHARACTERISTICS?